vimalavinisha/angular2-image-popup/README.md

 To build as prod without aot
 - `npm run build:prod`

-To build as prod with aot
+To build as prod with aot*
 - `npm run build:prod:aot`

-To deploy this application on github
+To deploy this application on github*
 - `npm run build:github:aot` and push `docs` folder.

+*before to run this command you need to know that AOT is not working with /node_modules folder, so remove it from the root of the project

 ### Systemjs